-The Board met for 10 regularly scheduled meetings during the financial year.
+The Board met for ten regularly scheduled meetings during the financial year ending 31 March 2023.
 There were also separate meetings of the Board Committees during the year.
 In addition, the Board and management met during the year to undertake strategic planning.